RedLanternTech/CISSPNotes/Domain1Notes.md

 - This method is part of Agile Software Development

 ## PASTA
-- Fcouses on Asset Valuation
+- Focuses on Asset Valuation
 - Define objectives
 - Define technical scope
 - Application decomposition